mpaulweeks/bookmarks-jekyll/_posts/2018-05-05-edh-polymorph.md

   <auto-card-image>Jin-Gitaxias, Core Augur</auto-card-image>
 </div>

-If you flash out Teferi during the end step before your turn, then untap and immediately Polymorph, your opponent will be unable to prevent it.
-The only possible answers are activated abilities like <auto-card>Avatar of Woe</auto-card> and <auto-card>Crystal Shard</auto-card>, but you will see those coming a mile away.
+If you flash out Teferi during the end step before your turn, then untap and immediately Polymorph, your opponents will be unable to prevent it.
+The only possible answers are activated abilities like <auto-card>Avatar of Woe</auto-card> and <auto-card>Crystal Shard</auto-card>, but you see those coming a mile away.

-Thus, if you are patient and wait until you have a Polymorph in hand and a safe board, you can guarantee cheating out a Jin-Gitaxias and refilling your hand with as little as 5 mana.
+Thus, if you are patient and wait until you have a Polymorph in hand and a safe board, you can guarantee cheating out a Jin-Gitaxias and refilling your hand with as little as 5 lands.

 Added bonus for the competetive player: Teferi has a built in "one-card combo" with <auto-card>Knowledge Pool</auto-card>.
 With both of those cards out, your opponents will be unable to play spells from their hand (<a href="https://www.mtgsalvation.com/forums/magic-fundamentals/magic-rulings/magic-rulings-archives/289690-teferi-knowledge-pool">more details here</a>).
 Teferi has the same effect with <auto-card>Possiblity Storm</auto-card>, but it's out of our colors.